heyakash876/Candymachineui/README.md

 # Module3-Candymachine

-Candy Machine ui is used to mint NFTs
+Minting NFT's using the Candy Machine UI provided by metaplex

 ## Description